malc0mn/ptp-ip/README.md

 PTP/IP protocols are in here.
 The `ptp` and `ip` packages are meant to be usable without the need for the `fmt` package.

+Fuji specific stuff is in `_fuji` files and any other future vendor that gets added should do the same.

 ### The `cmd` package
 A command line interface implementation of the PTP/IP protocol that uses the `ptp`, `ip` and `fmt` packages.
 See *CLI command* for further info.